Two recipes – the first is simple and easy, the second takes a long while of standing and stirring. Both are very more-ish!

 Remove from the heat.
 As it cools, continue to stir, scraping the mixture off the sides of the pan and stirring it into the main mass.
 It will start to thicken as you do this.
 When you can scrape the spoon across the bottom of the pan and see metal for a second or so, it’s ready to pour.

-Pour it into a foil-lined tray to cool, but DO NOT scrape the pan – the stuff clinging to the pan will have a different texture. !!
-Remember it’s VERY hot – hotter than boiling !!
+Pour it into a foil-lined or silicone tray to cool. !!
+Remember it’s VERY hot – much hotter than boiling !!

 As it cools, crinkly pale lines will form on it, spidering across the surface.
 Leave it for several hours to set.
 It can then be either broken up or cut up.
 Scoring lines on it while it’s warm may make it easier to cut/break when it’s cool, if you want to be very tidy.